-When it comes to ensuring software quality, reliability, safety and security in today's sophisticated code bases, traditional debugging and testing methods simply fall short.
-Automated tools such as static source code analyzers are more effective in finding a class of defects—such as those that could result in buffer overflows, resource leaks, and other security and reliability problems—not detected by compilers during standard builds and often undetected during run-time testing or typical field operation.
+When it comes to ensuring software quality, reliability, and security in today's sophisticated code bases, traditional debugging and testing methods simply fall short.
+Automated tools such as static source code analyzers are more effective in finding defects that could result in buffer overflows, resource leaks, and other security and reliability issues.
+This class of defects are often not detected by compilers during standard builds, run-time testing, or typical field operation.

-Unlike other source code analyzers that run as separate tools, DoubleCheck is an Integrated Static Analyzer (ISA).
-DoubleCheck is built into the Green Hills C/C++ compiler, taking advantage of accurate and efficient analysis algorithms that have been tuned and field proven over the past 25 years.
+While other source code analyzers run as separate tools, DoubleCheck is an integrated static analyzer, built into the Green Hills C/C++ compiler.
+DoubleCheck leverages accurate and efficient analysis algorithms that have been tuned and field-proven in 30+ years of producing embedded development tools.
 DoubleCheck can be used as a single integrated tool to perform compilation and defect analysis in the same pass.